HEART VALVE SURGERY LIFE INSURANCE – TOO RISKY TO APPROVE?

 HERE’S THE TRUTH ABOUT LIFE INSURANCE AND HEART VALVE PROBLEMS

-There are some life insurance companies that specialize in these types of “high risk” cases.
+Out of the hundreds of life insurance companies in the United States, only a select few specialize in these types of “high risk” cases.
 They won’t advertise their underwriting guidelines on TV, however.
 We work with them every day, and your best chances for great rates will be with these companies.

 So if you are looking for the best life insurance companies for heart valve issues, you are in the right place.